terminal-labs/class-labs/lab_006/lab_description.md

 # Map file variables
 `lab_006/problem/map1.sls` will be placed in `/srv/salt/map1.sls` on your master's file system.
-Up until now we've only imported variables from pillar files like `/srv/pillar/groceries.sls` which is provided.
+Up until now we've only imported variables from pillar files like `/srv/pillar/groceries.sls` which we've provided for you again here.
 However, sometimes its wise to keep variable files (or map files) contained within a package on a file system in the following way:
 ```BASH
 .
 └── package_name